mpdrescher/java-2d-env/README.md

 -Add ScreenObjects to a Scene and set the Scene in the Environment -Events are given to a scene (mouse + key) and to an object if the mouse is positioned over it -ScreenObjects can be animated with multiple Images

+The Canvas which is drawn upon has a fixed size, and is projected onto the actual Window.